 There are a few things that I could have seen but missed due to the missed flight connection at Hyderabad.
 The thing that I found conspicuously missing was the Oriya food.
 Though I had never heard of any particular Oriya dish, there are a lot of Oriya cooks in Bangalore, so I expected some good food.
 I did not try at many places so maybe I need to try the food next time I visit.
 But what was surprising was that no one could describe a typical Oriya food to me.
 No wonder you never see something like an Oriya restaurant or an Oriya cuisine.

 Oriya Artwork & Mementos

 Tried getting some authentic Oriya artwork and mementos.
 But I guess you need some time on hand to hunt for these things.
 Otherwise going to the emporiums is something you can do in any big city.
-In fact what they display in Delhi during various festivals and at Delhi haat is much better than anything that I saw in Orissa.
+In fact, what they display in Delhi during various festivals and at Delhi Haat is much better than anything that I saw in Orissa.
 But then I am limited by what I saw.

 On my way back from Orissa Tourist Circuit, it almost feels like you have visited another era in less than 48 hours.
 It is almost like visiting another world.
 Need to go back to Orissa and visit the tribal areas.
-Maybe live there for some time, and of course, the beaches which I could only get the glimpse of on this trip.
+Maybe live there for some time, and of course, the beaches which I could only get a glimpse of on this trip.